pkgxdev/pkgx/README.md

 &nbsp;

 > tea is pre v1.
-This means there may still be some niggles in day to day use.
+This means there may still be some rough edges in day to day use.
 > It also means that you should absolutely get involved.
 This is the key and
 > golden time when getting involved is both easy and hugely fun.
 We look
 > forward to meeting you 👊